lgaggini/ansible-arch/README.md

 # ansible-arch

-ansible-arch is an Ansible playbook heavily inspired by [spark](https://github.com/pigmonkey/spark) to provision and recreate from scratch my archlinunx workstation environment.
+ansible-arch is an Ansible playbook heavily inspired by [spark](https://github.com/pigmonkey/spark) to provision and recreate from scratch my archlinux workstation environment.

 ## Status
 The follow roles are done: